typedb/typedb-docs/02-running-grakn/03-configuration.md

 </div>

 ## The default keyspace
-The `knowledge-base.default-keyspace` config sets the default keyspace that the Graql Console falls back on when no [`--keyspace` option](/docs/running-grakn/console#console-options) is specified.
+The `knowledge-base.default-keyspace` config sets the default keyspace that the Grakn Console falls back on when no [`--keyspace` option](/docs/running-grakn/console#console-options) is specified.
 The default value is `grakn`.

 ## Mitigating the supernode problem
 Grakn uses sharding to mitigate against supernodes.
 The `knowledge-base.sharding-threshold` config specifies the number of instances after which Grakn shards any type node.
 A larger threshold increases runtime as a Grakn knowledge graph grows while decreasing the likelihood of supernodes.
 A smaller threshold creates supernodes more frequently.
 The default value is `10000`.